Man and His Symbols: Origin of the book

 The idea for this work developed in two stages.

-In the spring of 1959, the BBC asked journalist (and future politician) John Freeman to interview Carl Gustav Jung at his home in Küsnacht, Switzerland, for the television show Face to face.
+In the spring of 1959, the BBC asked journalist and politician John Freeman to interview Carl Gustav Jung at his home in Küsnacht, Switzerland, for the television show Face to face.
 Forty minutes long, it was broadcast on 22 October 1959.
 Among those who saw it was Wolfgang Foges, who managed Aldus Books.
 He considered it a pity that at that time Jung remained very little known to the general public, especially compared to Sigmund Freud.
 He then begged Freeman to help him convince Jung to express the fundamentals of his thinking in the form of a popularization book.

 Freeman returned to Jung's house but Jung then rejected the idea.

 Two factors then came into play, which led Jung to finally accept the offer: the unusual abundance of mail he received as a result of the BBC show as well as a dream he had, in which he addressed a crowd listening attentively.
 When Foges asked Jung, a week later, he responded favorably but posed two conditions: that the book be written with some of his collaborators and that Freeman ensure its coordination.